gmac/professional-javascript/part1_basics/intro_to_dom.md

    homeLinkEl.addEventListener('click', function(evt) {
      // Don't let the browser follow the clicked link URL: evt.preventDefault();
-     // ... instead, we'll just use the link to perfom actions on this page ...
+     // ... instead, we'll just use the link to perfom custom actions on this page ...
    });
  </script>
 ```